AnymouseProphet/anymouse/README.md

 Package Options
 ---------------

-The package currently has three options.
+The package has several options.

 ### Main Document Fonts